Research Interests

 PIs: Dr. Kim Nelson and Dr. Glenna Malcolm

-At the start of my undergraduate career in the fall of 2015, I was fortunate to be a part of the pilot experience for the Freshman Research Initiative, which was an immersive experience for freshman to get involved in hands-on, wet lab research.
-Throughout my first semester, I conducted an independent project examining the effectiveness of bacterial growth inhibition of Triclosan Soap products.
-During my second semester, working alongside Dr. Charles Anderson of the Plant Cell Wall Dynamics Lab, I worked to identify transgenomic strands of the wheat family that would be tolerant to extreme stressors (i.e., heat, acidic/basic conditions).
+At the start of my undergraduate career in Fall 2015, I participated in the pilot cohort of Penn State’s Freshman Research Initiative, an immersive program designed to engage first-year students in hands-on, wet lab research.
+During my first semester, I conducted an independent project investigating the effectiveness of Triclosan-based soap products in inhibiting bacterial growth.
+In my second semester, I joined Dr. Charles Anderson in the Plant Cell Wall Dynamics Lab, where I contributed to efforts to identify transgenic wheat strains with improved tolerance to environmental stressors (e.g., extreme temperatures and highly acidic or basic conditions)

 The Pennsylvania State University | Valentine Turfgrass Research Center